TianpeiLuke/SelfStudyNotes/obsidian_notes/Readings Excerpt Notes/Self Help, Productivity, Relationship/Leadership Principle Are Right A Lot.md

 - [[Functional Competencies Deal with Ambiguity]]
 - Leadership Principle Explained [internal link](https://w.amazon.com/bin/view/LeadershipPrinciples/)

-- Seek to Understand, then to Be Understood [[The 7 Habits of Highly Effective People Chapter Summary 5]]
+- Seek to Understand, then to Be Understood [[The 7 Habits of Highly Effective People 5 Empathetic Communication]]

 - Pros: This LP is against the following cognitive bias
 	- [[Authority Bias]]